teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus.md

 ## NewRoundStepMessage

 NewRoundStepMessage is sent for every step transition during the core consensus algorithm execution.
-It is used in the gossip part of the Tendermint protocol to inform peers about a current height/round/step a process is in.
+It is used in the gossip part of the teragrid protocol to inform peers about a current height/round/step a process is in.

 ```go